 Before you apply, be aware of these drawbacks to applying for a family-based or marriage-based Green Card:

-• Several countries face extensive visa backlogs, which require selected applicants to wait for many years before a visa becomes available.
+- Several countries face extensive visa backlogs, which may require applicants to wait for many years before a visa becomes available.

 Those who lack a family connection to a U.S. citizen or resident can explore employment-based Green Cards.